snyball/hawck/README.md

 The current model is a compromise between ease of use, and security.

-The issue with the current Hawck security model is that binding all keys on your keyboard (or even 20-30% of them, depending on which keys they are and how common they are in your language) effectively renders the security model useless.
+The issue with the current Hawck security model is that the keys that are whitelisted by adde dscripts can be read by any user level program.

 Here are some alternative models that have been considered: